dmarx/discord-comfybot/README.md

 * `.set WORKFLOWNAME` - set the active workflow to a registered workflow
 * `.reset` - revert active workflow to the server default
 * `.list [models, loras]` - list registered workflows. can also be used to list available models and loras
+* `.describe WORKFLOWNAME` - print a summary of a workflow to show available parameters and their default values

 #### `.dream`